ideo/ideo-academy-survey/README.md

     ```

 ## data access
-1. Create a symlink to dropbox folder that contains all of the data.
+1. Create a symlink to [the dropbox folder](https://www.dropbox.com/home/IDEO-Academy-Survey) that contains all of the data.
 (Make sure you also have access to this dropbox folder).
    ```
    ln -s ~/Dropbox\ \(IDEO\)/IDEO-Academy-Survey/ dropbox
    ```